peterhoward42/minikafka/docs/log.md

                 o  digress to unit test index independently
+                    *  start with creation programmatically and save to given file
+                    *  upgrade test to being save and restore
+                    *  rename topicmessages
+                o   resurrect suite test to use index and drive use cases o  just Store API to start with
+                        *  implement delete contents
+                        o  start working up Store
+                            *  NewFileStore should create root dir?
-                    *  start with creation programmatically and save to given file o  upgrade test to being save and restore o  add error handling tests on indexing o  this test suite mo - not much good cos doesn't tell you where the problem is. o  augment test for with tests that close and repopen the store
+                            *  digress to impl and write test for index.nextMsgNumberForTopic o  this test suite mo - not much good cos doesn't tell you where the problem is. o  augment test for with tests that close and repopen the store